 This is a national, emergency communications preparedness exercise.
 It is held every January to mirror the very popular ARRL Field Day event held every June.
 In January the added challenge of cold weather and potentially austere conditions recognizes that “stuff happens” at any time or day.
 Like what?

 The US Geological Survey had recorded 583 earthquakes in a “swarm” over a period of 3 months.
 This is less than 2 miles from my house.
 Stuff indeed!
+(USGS Data 2015 swarm)

 Continuing Ops at night.
+Light discipline has been waived.

 The TRC-77 HF CW portable was also along for CW contacts.
 8-10 watts over 3-8 mc, crystal controlled, battery powered.
 I was mainly operating on 7050 kc days, 3550 kc at night.
 The 15 ma receiver draw will allow it to operate for 24/7 for over a month with its SLA battery.
 There is really no need to ever turn it off while camping.
 The perfect long range recon or Forward Operating Base set for monitoring the Net.
 My personal favorite.

-We also exercised the little PRT-4/PRR-9 FM Squad Radio “helmet set” from the Vietnam era.
-We used it to patrol the general area while in comms with the RT-70/VRC-7 set mounted in my truck (below).
+We used it to patrol the general area while in comms on 51.00 mc with the RT-70/VRC-7 set mounted in my truck (below).
 1950-60’s military radios still work great and do the job.

 Note the dash-mounted altimeter reporting our campsite elevation at 2920′ AMSL.
 The weather at this site was a balmy 35-45 degrees compared to the weather in the rest of the country in January 2026.
 However we experienced 30-40 knot winds continuously for 36 hours through this site on the exposed western face of the mountain, the cost of great views!
 We were well prepared for cold but the wind got old after awhile.
 Good training.

 In addition to the above equipment I also ran the PRC-47 HF set as mounted in my truck.
-It provides 20-100 watts output on CW or USB/LSB into an MP-57/MS-xx 14′ whip mounted on the bumper.
+It provides 20-100 watts output on CW or USB/LSB into a WW2 MP-57/MS-xx 14′ whip mounted on the bumper.
 The PRC-47 enabled solid voice comms on 40 meters LSB into my friend 156 miles south of here.
 Driving the whip on 75 meters not so great due to lower radiation efficiency on that band.
 An installed 12v-to-24v converter makes it happen here.

 I digress: But then you have to EAT!
 A primary activity while “radio camping”.
 Note that the Tactical Operations Center is not far from the chow hall.
-Ribs a-cookin’.
+Recon Ribs a-cookin’.

 Then BLT (Battalion Landing Team) sammitches under construction for lunch.
 Grandma’s cast iron frying pan soldiers (sailors?) on, continuing the tradition:

-Back to it: The little Heathkit HW-8 set with the keyer, paddle, battery, DMM, antenna and accessories makes for a convenient and very functional grab&go setup.
+Back to it: The little Heathkit HW-8 set with the keyer, paddle, battery, DMM, antenna and accessories makes for a convenient and very functional Grab&Go setup.
 A deviation from my usual “military only” load out so this was just for fun.

-All in all this was a simple, effective communications site capable of providing short and long range, reliable off-grid comms.
+Hot Wash: This was a simple, effective communications site capable of providing short and long range, reliable off-grid comms.
 We made lots of contacts, ate good, had fun, exercised our camping load outs and skill sets, enjoyed the days up on the mountain and kept warm.
 Mission Accomplished.

 Details on WFD: https://winterfieldday.org/